Does a Life Interest Trust avoid care home fees? | 2026

 A benefit of having a Life Interest Trust is that if the surviving partner remarries after their partner has died, the share of the first partner would be protected for their children or other beneficiaries.

-When should you set up a Lifetime Trust?
+Deprivation of assets: When should you set up a trust?

 What if I want to sell my house or downsize?

-The Life Interest Trust can be devised so it is flexible so the surviving partner can sell the house at any time or downsize.
+The Life Interest Trust can be devised so it is flexible.
+This will enable the surviving partner to sell the house at any time or downsize.

 How to set up a Life Interest Trust